-Session-typed programming languages and formalisms.
-Sing# [9] is a systems-level language with session types for inter-component interaction that features join constructs for handling the arrival of various message patterns.
-Join patterns are readily encoded into ESP as conjunctions of message arrival predicates as shown in § 3.3.
-A recent work [11] has proposed a fine-grained integration of object-oriented and session-typed programming: one of the advantages is the ability to store session endpoints as object fields.
-Their work does not treat event-driven programming, progress or implementation with session endpoint passing (delegation).
-Session typecase provides an alternative mechanism for supporting sessions as object fields without requiring an additional typing layer (for controlling the order of method calls) as in [11].
-A few process typing systems that guarantee advanced progress properties have recently been studied in the context of Web services [4-6].
-The present paper is the first to model primitives for type-safe, asynchronous detection of session message arrival and dynamic inspection of session types at runtime.
-Combining these features enables the assurance of a new progress property for asynchronous event handling (event progress, Theorem 4.6), which we apply in practice in our extension of Java for event-driven communications programming.
-The session channels stored in an ESP selector do not observe a simple partial ordering because they are re-enqued (i.e. re-registered) depending on asynchronous message arrival and the type of the session; this complex causality, formed through session delegations, is not typable in the previous work.
+Session typed programming languages and formalisms.
+Sing# [12], a systems-level language with session types for inter-component interaction, features join constructs for handling the arrival of various message patterns, on which we already discussed in §3.3.
+A recent work [16] has studied a fine-grained integration of session programming and object-orientation: one of the advantages is the ability to store session endpoints as object fields.
+Their work does not treat either event-driven programming, progress or implementation with session end-point passing (delegations).
+A few process typing systems that guarantee advanced progress properties have been studied recently in the context of Web services [5-8].
+The present paper is the first to include the facility for the type-safe detection of message arrival combined with dynamic inspection of session types at runtime, using them to guarantee an advanced progress property that applies to our extension of Java for communications-based event programming.
+We formalise and prove a new progress property, event progress stated in Theorem 4.6, which in effect includes delegations hence which cannot be proved using the typing systems in [5-8].
+In our selectors, the order of session channels do not form a partial order, as they are re-stored in the session queue (i.e. re-registered), depending on message arrival and the type of the session: this complex causality with session delegations is not typable in [5, 6].
+The asynchronous communication semantics and recursive types are the key features of event programming (as found in § 2 and SMTP servers in § 5.3), which are not fully treated in [7, 8].
+The key properties for event programming are ensured by static checking (for safety properties) and simple usage rules (for progress) in our integration of sessions and events in Java.

 Future work.
 The theoretical basis and practical framework for event-driven session programming presented in this paper opens up several directions for further research.
-One is the extension of both the theory and implementation to support event handling for multiparty sessions [15]: combining the advanced event correlation facilities of [8] with multiparty session types would enable type-safe multicasting and correlation of multiple, heterogeneous sessions.
-Our mechanisms for the type-safe storage and retrieval of sessions may also serve as a basis for other high-level facilities such as session hibernation and process migration [27].
+One is the extension of both the theory and implementation to support event handling for multiparty sessions [20]: combining the advanced event correlation facilities of [11] with multiparty session types would enable type-safe multicasting and correlation of multiple, heterogeneous sessions.
+Our mechanisms for the type-safe storage and retrieval of sessions may also serve as a basis for other high-level facilities such as session hibernation and process migration [32].
 We are currently designing SJ Runtime extensions for session event selector thread pools, where we assign particular event types (i.e. session types) to specific threads.
 Session types can be exploited in this role for performance gains (e.g. thread locality for event handling routines) and to facilitate system profiling and load balancing.
-We are also continuing the practical evaluation of ESJ through the implementation of event-driven applications and further benchmarks [25].
+We are also continuing the practical evaluation of ESJ through the implementation of event-driven applications and further benchmarks [30].
 These investigations will assist future developments in the design of safe, high-level language support for managing complex, asynchronous control flow in communicationcentred programming.